Andrew Henderson

 It can get very confusing for digital nomads to map out their tax obligation.

-Yes, you have to pay taxes in your country of residence, but each country has a different set of tax rules for digital nomads on the country’s digital nomad visa program.
+Yes, you have to pay taxes in your country of residence, but each country has different tax rules for digital nomads on the country’s digital nomad visa program.

 So make sure you fully understand your tax obligations before flying out.
 You don’t want to do anything illegal and end up paying more than you thought in tax.